1968: Marries. He and his wife, Dianne, have three children.

 2004: Wins election to the U.S. Senate.

 2010: Wins re-election to the U.S. Senate.

 2015: Takes the reins of the U.S. Senate’s Veterans Affairs and Ethics committees.
 (He’s the only senator currently holding two chairmanships.)
 In June, he also reveals that he has been diagnosed with Parkinson’s disease.

 2016: Wins re-election to the U.S. Senate.

-Wednesday: Reveals that he underwent kidney surgery and that he will be resigning from office on Dec.
+August 2019: Reveals that he underwent kidney surgery and that he would resign from office on Dec.
 31.